matnoel/EasyFEA/README.md

 ## Overview

-EasyFEA is a user-friendly Python library that simplifies finite element simulations.
-It is flexible and supports different types of simulation without requiring users to handle complex PDE formulations.
+EasyFEA is a user-friendly Python library that simplifies finite element analysis.
+It is flexible and supports different types of simulations without requiring users to handle complex PDE formulations.
 The library currently supports four specific types of simulation:

 1. **Elastic (static and dynamic):** Examples in `/codes/Elasticity` and `/codes/Dynamic`.
 2. **Beam structure (static Euler-Bernoulli):** Examples in `/codes/Beam`.